Malk97sc/Bio_Search/README.md

 # Knapsack Problem – Bioinspired Methods

-This project solves the classic **0/1 Knapsack Problem** using two bioinspired algorithms:
+This project solves the classic **Knapsack Problem** using two bioinspired algorithms:
 **Simulated Annealing (SA)** and **Ant Colony Optimization (ACO)**.
 It compares their performance across different configurations in terms of solution quality, convergence behavior, and execution time.